Dog fighting: Tsakane dog fighting case

 In November 2013, the NSPCA arrested 18 suspects who were caught in the act of illegal dog fighting in Tsakane in the East Rand.
 The suspects were arrested and charged for illegal dog fighting.
 Dog fighting is a criminal and prosecutable offence in South Africa.
 14 pit bull-type dogs were confiscated from the property and were used for fighting purposes.
 Some of the dogs were badly injured as a result of the fighting and had to be humanely euthanised.
 On 5 February 2018, a guilty verdict was handed down on 17 of the suspects by the presiding Magistrate in the Nigel Regional Court.
 10 men were found guilty of being spectators at this dog fight and were sentenced to two years under strict house arrest (Benedict Ngcobo, Gift Nkabinde, Sabelo Mtshali, Thabiso Mahlangu, Bongani Skakane, Lehlohonolo Nomadola, Thulane Dhlosi, Mxolisi Khumalo, Nkosana Masilela, Sipho Masombuka).
 All the convicted men were found unfit to possess firearms and found unfit to own dogs and, if found to be in possession of a dog, would be liable to 12 months direct imprisonment.
 Further to the life-changing conditions of house arrest, the 10 spectators were also sentenced to 360 hours of community service and a total of R50 000 to be paid to the NSPCA.
 During the course of this trial, one of the accused chose to plead guilty and was sentenced to R20 000 or 20 months imprisonment, which was suspended for five years on the condition that he did not re-offend.

-Six jailed for dog fighting and ill-treating animals

-Five people have been convicted and sentenced to jail for 2½ years each for their involvement in illegal dog fighting and ill-treatment of animals.
-A sixth person was sentenced to one year in jail for watching a dog fight.
-Kamogelo Mpiyane, Tshepo Aubrey Sejabatho, Enos Makhamatha, Jabu Phillip Mabena and Samuel Mashilo Mothiba were all sentenced to two and a half years imprisonment - with no option of a fine - and Samuel Ribane was sentenced to 12 months of direct imprisonment for his part of merely watching a dog fight unfold by the Atteridgeville Magistrate's Court.
-The NSPCA rescued 14 pit bull-type fighting dogs from atrocious conditions in Atteridgeville last year.
-The six individuals who appeared in the Atteridgeville Court were found guilty for their part in dog fighting and cruelty to animals offenses and were all sentenced to years of direct imprisonment by Magistrate J.C.
-Kruger for the possession of dogs for the purpose of dog fighting and for the dreadful living conditions they were subjected to.